-Smoothies are the easiest to replicate at home: gather ideas from your favorite brands and juice bars and blend fruits and veggies with a base of juice, water, coconut water, milk (almond, soy, coconut dairy), or ice.
+Smoothies are the easiest to replicate at home: Gather ideas from your favorite brands and juice bars, and blend fruits and veggies with a base of juice, water, coconut water, milk (almond, soy, coconut dairy), or ice.

-You can make your own juices without owning a juicer, too: blend fruits and veggies with a cup or two of water and, if you want more of a juice and less pulp, pour through a fine mesh strainer.
+You can make your own juices without owning a juicer, too: Blend fruits and veggies with a cup or two of water and, if you want more of a juice and less pulp, pour through a fine-mesh strainer.

 5. Baby Food

 In terms of price for weight, baby food is probably one of the most expensive items in the grocery store.
 It’s incredibly easy to make your own high-quality baby food.
-Your pediatrician will provide you with guides to the types of food that your baby is ready for, and the easiest and cheapest option that you have is to buy those foods raw, boil them, mash them, and store them in the fridge.
+Your pediatrician will provide you with guides to the types of food that your baby is ready for, and the easiest and cheapest option you have is to buy those foods raw, boil them, mash them, and store them in the fridge.
 Many foods, such as apples and sweet potatoes, can also be mashed and then frozen in ice trays and thawed weeks later.
 There's no need to add sugar or spices.

 You can also pop a frozen cube of mashed fruit or veggie (or a blend of both!) into a teething feeder and let baby chew away.
 It’s a great way to introduce new flavors, and they love the cold against their teething gums.